F5 Networks BIG-IP®

 We show actual, complete commands in bold Courier text.
 Note that we do

 not include the corresponding screen prompt, unless the command is shown in a figure that depicts an entire command line screen.
-For example, the following command sets the Global Traffic Manager load balancing mode to Round Robin:
+Table 1.1

 explains additional special conventions used in command line syntax.